codingJang/Car-The-Garden/readme.md

 - **Imperfect Hardware**: Dealing with real-world imperfections of sensors and hardware was a challenge, teaching the importance of calibration, error handling, and robust algorithm design.
 - **Rule-Based Algorithms**: Implementing rule-based algorithms was essential for the car to make smart decisions autonomously, adapting its behavior based on sensor inputs and predefined rules.
-- **Modularity in Code**: With over 15+ Arduino modules integrated, ensuring a modular and clean codebase was pivotal for seamless integration and future scalability.
+- **Modularity in Code**: With multiple Arduino modules integrated, ensuring a modular and clean codebase was pivotal for seamless integration and future scalability.

 ## Tools & Technologies 🛠